Lew Hoad: Professional career: 1957–1973

-Back problems plagued Hoad throughout his career and forced his retirement from the tennis tour in October 1967 but the advent of the Open Era enticed him to make sporadic appearances at tournaments.
-Hoad lost in the final of the Irish Championships at Dublin in July 1968 to Tom Okker in straight sets, hampered by a thigh injury.
-In November 1969, Hoad won the Dewar Cup Aberavon singles title, part of the Dewar Cup indoor circuit, defeating Mark Cox in the semifinal and Bob Hewitt in the final, both wins in two straight sets.
-At the 1970 Italian Open, he lost in the third round in four sets to Alex Metreveli.
+Back problems plagued Hoad throughout his career and forced his retirement from the tennis tour in October 1967 but the advent of the Open Era in April 1968 enticed him to make sporadic appearances at tournaments.
+Hoad reached the semi-final of the Kent Championships in June 1968, losing in two sets to Roy Emerson.
+He lost in the final of the Irish Championships at Dublin in July to Tom Okker in straight sets, hampered by a thigh injury.
+In November 1969, Hoad won the Dewar Cup Aberavon singles title, part of the Dewar Cup indoor circuit, defeating Bob Hewitt in the final in straight sets.
+At the 1970 Italian Open, he lost in the third round to Alex Metreveli.
 At the 1970 French Open, he defeated Charlie Pasarell in four close sets, and reached the fourth round before succumbing to eventual finalist Željko Franulović.
 At Wimbledon that year he lost in the second round to Ismail El Shafei.